splunk/tu-ciicd/README.md

 - Enabled saved searches on install will run on all search heads (Adhoc and ES)
 - Apps with any Knowledge Objects without explicit ownership will be a default role of nobody

-# Capabilites of Target Apps ACS
+## Target Apps ACS Capabilities/Limitations
 https://docs.splunk.com/Documentation/SplunkCloud/9.2.2403/Config/TargetSearchHeads
-- ACS can only target individual SH with limited capabilities (not install) permissions is relevant
+- ACS can only target individual SH with limited capabilities (not install or uninstall) permissions is relevant
+- Anyone with the needed permissions can use ACS capabilities not just sc_admin

 # How to Export Apps, by Search Head group
 https://docs.splunk.com/Documentation/SplunkCloud/9.2.2403/Config/ExportApps